kennywall/import-test/_posts/2009-02-18-terminating-amazon-ec2-instances.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>There are many features that operating in the clouds using Amazon EC2 brings to the table.
+{% include JB/setup %}There are many features that operating in the clouds using Amazon EC2 brings to the table.

 Although there are two areas that make me so nervous: